Counting conjugacy classes in groups with contracting elements

-The key idea of the proof is to choose an exponentially generic set of contracting elements with nice properties, so that its is easier to understand their conjugacy classes.
-Let us first introduce the following definition.
+The key idea of the proof is to choose an exponentially generic set of contracting elements with locally uniform hyperbolic properties.
+Such properties are encapsulated in the following notion (See Def. \ref{barriers} for a precise definition).

-\begin{defn} With a basepoint $o\in \mathrm Y$ fixed, an element $h\in G$ is called \textit{$(\epsilon, M, g)$-barrier-free} if there exists an \textit{$(\epsilon, g)$-barrier-free} geodesic $\gamma$ with $\gamma_-\in B(o, M)$ and $\gamma_+\in B(ho, M)$: there exists no $t\in G$ such that $d(t\cdot o, \gamma), d(t\cdot go, \gamma)\le \epsilon$. \end{defn}
+\begin{defn} With a basepoint $o\in \mathrm Y$ fixed, an element $h\in G$ is called \textit{$(\epsilon, M, g)$-barrier-free} if there exists an \textit{$(\epsilon, f)$-barrier-free} geodesic $\gamma$ with $\gamma_-\in B(o, M)$ and $\gamma_+\in B(ho, M)$: there exists no $t\in G$ such that $d(t\cdot o, \gamma), d(t\cdot fo, \gamma)\le \epsilon$. \end{defn}

-In \cite{YANG10}, the second-named author proved that the set of $(\epsilon, M, g)$-barrier-free elements is exponentially negligible for a constant $M>0$ appearing in Definition \ref{StatConvex}.
+In \cite{YANG10}, the second-named author proved that for any $f\in G$, the set of $(\epsilon, M, f)$-barrier-free elements is exponentially negligible for a constant $M>0$ appearing in Definition \ref{StatConvex}.
+As fore-mentioned, a contracting element represents a sense of hyperbolicity in direction.
+Therefore, once a contracting element $f$ is provided and fixed through out, the geodesic with $(\epsilon, M, f)$-barriers \textbf{uniformly} behaves like a geodesic in a Gromov-hyperbolic space when coming to the barriers.
+This often allows us to run arguments via hyperbolic geometry (e.g. see Proposition \ref{StablePointedLength}).

 Furthermore, the set of minimal representatives in conjugacy classes of non-contracting elements are barrier-free, so exponentially negligible as well.
-We show that $\mathcal C(o, n)$ has the same growth rate as $\e G$, it is sufficient to count conjugacy classes of contracting elements.
+We show that $\mathcal C(o, n)$ has the growth rate $\e G$; it is sufficient to count conjugacy classes of contracting elements.

-The next step is to compute the pointed length and stable length of a contracting element.
-The pointed length is a bit easier to compute from the definition.
-However, giving a uniform way to compute the stable length of every contracting element seems to be hard, if not impossible.
+The next step is to compute the algebraic length and stable length of a contracting element.
+The algebraic length is a bit easier to estimate from the definition.
+However, giving a uniform way to estimate the stable length of every contracting element seems to be hard, if not impossible.
 The solution is here that we can estimate the stable length for an exponentially generic set of contracting elements.